 Ivo Mynttinen has iOS dimension “cheat sheets” that are very handy when prepping assets.

-In addition, there are some best practices on the iOS Human Interface Guidelines website that are very helpful to creating specific assets.
+Also, there are some best practices on the iOS Human Interface Guidelines website that are very helpful in creating specific assets.

 However, some developers now use a PDF file to generate all of the app icon sizes.
 You only need to provide a developer with a PDF file at 1024x1024px in size.
 See here for a simple shell script that we use to convert a PDF to all app icon sizes.